DevOpsPlayground/DPG-Meetups-Next.js/README.md

 #  Solutions

-##  Aim 1: fetch data from an API on the server using React Server  Component
+##  Aim 1: Fetch data from an API on the server using React Server Component

- 1. In VS Code, go to the index.js file which sits inside of the pages folder:
+ 1. In VS Code, go to the index.js file which sits inside the pages folder:

 <p align="center">
 <img width="351" alt="Screenshot 2023-05-23 at 13 47 24" src="https://github.com/DevOpsPlayground/DPG-Meetups-Next.js/assets/101208108/cbea5182-6e7d-4527-832e-325eda0f0fec">
 </p>

-if you are in the right file, you should be presented with this code:
+If you are in the right file, you should be presented with this code:

 ```javascript
 import { getFeaturedEvents } from "/helpers/api";